Portland / Vancouver Metro – The Dalles – Hermiston OR & Tri Cities WA

 What happens if a grease trap gets too full?

 If your grease trap gets too full, the FOG won’t have anywhere to go.
 Greasy sludge and oil may begin to spill into other compartments of your trap, which may lead to costly damage or clogged lines.
-Over time this could extend to your plumbing system and result in widespread backups, which could be a major health and operations concern for your restaurant.
+Over time, this can affect your plumbing system.
+It might lead to backups, which can create serious health and operational issues for your restaurant.

-An excessively full grease trap will not only be more challenging and time-consuming to clean later on, but it could also cause expensive damage to your entire plumbing system.
+An overstuffed grease trap is tough to clean and takes more time.
+It might also lead to costly damage to your plumbing system.
 If you expose customers to health hazards, you could also face hefty fines.

 Can I clean a grease trap on my own?

-While it is technically possible to clean a grease trap on your own, we strongly recommend investing in professional services.
-Grease trap cleaning is a challenging, messy, and potentially unsafe task without the right equipment or experience.
+While it’s technically possible to clean a grease trap on your own, we strongly recommend investing in professional services.
+Cleaning a grease trap can be difficult and dirty.
+It’s also risky without the right gear or experience.
 A qualified professional will make the pumping process significantly faster and easier than performing the job on your own.

 Also Serving Customers In These Regions